brodsa/loopitoy/README.md

 <summary> Setup S3 Bucket</summary>

 1. Login to AWS Management Console.
-2. Find S3 Bucket Servis in the list of servises
+2. Find S3 Bucket Service in the list of Services
 3. Click on Crete New Bucket Button at the top right corner.
 4. Set up the general configuration as follows
     - Give the name to your bucket, e.g. loopitoy
     - Object Ownership: Choose ACLs enabled > Choose Bucket owner preferred
-    - Block Public Asses: Unchecked Block all public acces > Check 'I acknowledge that the current settings might result in this bucket and the objects within becoming public.'
+    - Block Public Asses: Unchecked Block all public access > Check 'I acknowledge that the current settings might result in this bucket and the objects within becoming public.'
     - Click on Create Bucket
 5. You see the created bucket in the list of your buckets.
 6. Set up Bucket Setting as follows